Find answers to common questions about PDF authenticity checking

 This permanent storage has several benefits:

-What is stored permanently: Analysis metadata, risk scores, modification status, creation/modification dates, creator/producer information, structural findings, and detection results.
+What is stored permanently: Analysis metadata, modification verdict, creation/modification dates, creator/producer information, structural findings, and detection results.

 What is NOT stored permanently: The actual PDF file content.
 As mentioned in our privacy policy, uploaded PDF files are automatically deleted from storage approximately one hour after upload.
 Only the analysis results remain.